In his book Hollywood Corral (Film Fan Monthly, 1976), the late Don Miller had words about Robert J. Horner and his westerns:

 - November 23, 1927 Film Daily: "Robert J. Horner, who wrote and directed 'The Mansion of Mystery' serial for Wm.
 M. Pizor, is preparing the continuity on his next, 'Riders of the Plains', a western in ten episodes."

 Horner often did multiple functions - producing, directing, editing, and penning stories and scripts, and he used a four-wheeled cart to maneuver himself around on the sets.
-Released through independent film exchanges, his cinematic underachievements wound up as the second feature on a double bill at movie houses in small towns and rural areas.
+Peddled to independent film exchanges, his cinematic underachievements wound up as the second feature on a double bill at movie houses in small towns and rural areas who couldn't get - or afford - better fare.

 Horner and his companies operated under many names.
-Circa 1923, he was Robert Horner Pictures, Inc. Then Robert J. Horner Productions, Inc. In the 1937 Film Daily Product Guide and Directors' Annual, Horner is the president of two companies, Roadshow Classics and American Pictures Corp., and both were located at 4376 Sunset Drive, Hollywood.
+Circa 1923, he was Robert Horner Pictures, Inc. Then Robert J. Horner Productions, Inc., etc. Jump forward to 1937 and he's the boss of Roadshow Classics and American Pictures Corporation.

 He scrounged money for his next cinema venture from whomever ... sometimes failing to pay salaries of people working for him ... and sometimes "borrowing" from actors and actresses who had roles in his films.
 In summary, he had problems making payroll and there were many legal wranglings.
 Check out the newspaper clippings from 1927 further down this webpage.

-In October, 1932, Jack Perrin won a $1475.00 court judgement for salary that Horner owed him for starring in five early talkies (see clipping further down this webpage).
+In October, 1932, Jack Perrin won a $1475.00 court judgement for salary that Horner owed him for WILD WEST WHOOPEE, KID FROM ARIZONA, and several other completed movies.
+See clipping further down this webpage.
 A few months later, Horner filed for bankruptcy:

 February 7, 1933 issue of Variety: "Los Angeles, Feb.
 6. Practically the only assets listed by Robert J. Horner, independent producer, who filed a bankruptcy petition here, were six silent western negatives.
 Horner's liabilities amount to $29,573 and include a large proportion of unpaid labor claims.
 Assets total $1500."